01-edu/public/rc/README.md

     - Ex: `../piscine`, `..`, `.`
   - Disallow `for` loops
     - Use the flags `-no-for`.
-  - Disallow all array types.
+  - Disallow all aslices types.
     - Use `-no-arrays`
   - Unallow literals
     - Use the flag `--no-lit="{PATTERN}"`